Fraunhofer Institute for Environmental, Safety- and Energy Technology UMSICHT, Institute Branch Sulzbach-Rosenberg

 The Fraunhofer-Gesellschaft

-The Fraunhofer-Gesellschaft, headquartered in Germany, is one of the world’s leading organizations for applied research.
-It plays a major role in innovation by prioritizing research on cutting-edge technologies and the transfer of results to industry to strengthen Germany’s industrial base and for the benefit of society as a whole.
-Since its founding as a nonprofit organization in 1949, Fraunhofer has held a unique position in the German research and innovation ecosystem.
+The Fraunhofer-Gesellschaft, headquartered in Germany, is a leading organization for applied research.
+It plays a pivotal role in innovation by focusing on cutting-edge technologies and transferring research results to industry in order to strengthen Germany as a business location and benefit society.
+Since its founding as a nonprofit in 1949, Fraunhofer has held a unique position in the German research and innovation ecosystem.